Ouna-Bilegma/C-Sharp-workshop/README.md

 Open Terminal in Vscode and type dotnet new console
 ```

-You'll see that new folder appears in your workplace named `obj` type in the terminal `dotnet run` to run the code from new folder.
+You'll see that new folder appears in your workplace named `obj`.
+Type in the terminal `dotnet run` to run the code from new folder.
+In the terminal you'll see `Hello World!`

 ## Some useful resources